ryan-hill/course-in-a-box/modules/vector data/_posts/2003-01-01-spatial-objects-2.md

 - Clip one vector feature based on a polygon feature.
 - Snap points to the nearest line.

-### Excercise 1: Reading and writing external data
+### Excercise 1: Reading, simplifying, and writing external data

 R uses the open source `gdal` C/C++ libraries to read and write vector (and raster) data.
 This library is extensively used by both open sources and enterprise softwares, including some ESRI applications.
 The R package for reading and writing spatial data is called `rgdal`.